top of page

 ICS Summer Interns

-From June 12th to July 28th a group of interns started the Woodstock project.
+From June 12th to July 28th 2023 ICS started the Woodstock project.
 Three interns came to Woodstock, North Carolina, to learn as much about ICS's operations as possible.
-As things progressed the interns learned many different skills relating to boating, business, and drone operations.
-After training for a week, they went out onto the water with the first generation of ICS drones.
-After progressing to ICS's second generation equipment the interns are currently mapping out the layout of the town, thanks to the new sub surface capabilities of the equipments.
-Through subsurface mapping and using geo coordinates they were able top plot down anomalies that they saw, that could be relics of the past.
-Red marks were parallel to shore, blue was perpendicular to shore.
+As things progressed, the interns developed skills relating to boating, business, and drone operations.
+After classroom training for a week, they ventured out onto the water with the first generation of ICS drones.
+They then began mapping the layout of the submerged town of Woodstock.
+Using new subsurface capabilities they were able plot abnormalities which could be relics or building foundations of the past.
+On the adjoining map, red marks are parallel to the shore and blue represent points perpendicular to shore.

 The first generation of ICS drones were from the company FiFish.
-The main drone used was the FiFish V6 Pro Plus, as that had the most capabilities.
-However other drones were used from the company such as the FiFish V6, and the FiFish V6 Expert.
-They are great for capturing video of the bottom and specific objects one may need to inspect.
-ICS still uses the first generation drones to inspect anything they find on the bottom before retrieving it themselves.
+The first drone used was the FiFish V6 Pro Plus.
+Other drones were used from the company such as the FiFish V6, and the FiFish V6 Expert.
+They are used for capturing video of the bottom or specific objects that may need to be inspected.
+ICS uses the drones to inspect anything they find on the bottom before retrieving it.

 Generation 1

-The second generation of ICS equipment were from the company JW Fishers.
-ICS only used one type of equipment called the Sub Bottom Profiler (SBP).
-The equipment can only be used for sonar, mainly the sub bottom sonar to find objects up to 150 feet under the surface.
-This is the main equipment that ICS used as it allowed ICS to find any remnants of the town Woodstock under the Pungo River.
+The second generation of ICS equipment came from the company JW Fishers.
+ICS used its Sub Bottom Profiler (SBP) to determined what and where items were located under the surface of the river.
+The equipment is used for sonar readings, the sub bottom profiler is able to find objects up to 150 feet under the surface.

 Generation 2